yumengtan/test_graphrag/README.md

 # GraphRAG Document Processor

-A modular Python system for processing various document types (URLs, YouTube videos, documents, CSV/XLSX) and creating graph representations for use with Neo4j and LLM-based graph analysis.
+Processing various document types (URLs, YouTube videos, documents, CSV/XLSX) and creating graph representations for use with Neo4j and LLM-based graph analysis.
 Uses `RecursiveCharacterTextSplitter` with chunk size 200 and no overlap for consistent chunking across all document types.

+`RecursiveCharacterTextSpliiter` was used based on findings from https://github.com/ALucek/chunking-strategies/blob/main/chunking.ipynb.
+The RecursiveCharacterTextSplitter with chunk size 200 and no overlap performs consistently well across all metrics (88.1% recall, 7.0% precision, 29.9% PrecisionΩ)
+This is significant because it's a simpler, more commonly available method

 ## Overview